 "I do not qualify for Veteran’s Aid and Attendance, nor do I have a long-term care policy.
 What other resources are there if I cannot afford assisted living care?"

 MI Choice (Medicaid) Waiver

-Each region of the state of Michigan has a contracted agency in charge of determining an individual’s MI Choice (Medicaid) Waiver eligibility--our region (Greater Kalamazoo, MI) is managed, under contract, by Senior Services Inc. When considering eligibility, call and ask to speak with the MI Choice Waiver team to start the assessment and learn about the qualification process.
+Each region of the state of Michigan has a contracted agency in charge of determining an individual’s MI Choice (Medicaid) Waiver eligibility--our region (Greater Kalamazoo, MI) is managed, under contract, by Milestone Senior Services.
+When considering eligibility, call and ask to speak with the MI Choice Waiver team to start the assessment and learn about the qualification process.
 Both asset and income thresholds exist in order to qualify for this aid.
 Physical needs are also considered.
 Waiver benefits can potentially cover care costs for care services in the home setting or in a limited number of participating assisted living and memory care communities in the Greater Kalamazoo area.
 Unfortunately, Vineyard Assisted Living does not accept MI Choice Waiver as a form of payment for services.

 In any effect, paying for assisted living care can be one of the biggest facets of making your decision.
 If you have additional financial questions or need help in making connections with the Veteran’s Administration or the local MI Choice Waiver team--Give us a call.
 We would be happy to assist.